Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 Restaurants & Nightlife

-The city has many multicultural areas where you can find a variety of ethnic restaurants and stores.
+The city has many multicultural areas where you can find ethnic restaurants and stores.
 Downtown Calgary is the prime destination for restaurants and nightlife.

 Nature & Natural Landscapes